bzhao30/FPGA_SVD/README.md

-# FPGA_SVD
+# FPGA_SVD by Brandon Zhao
 FPGA implementation of singular value decomposition

-This is a project for my digital electronics class.
+This is a project for my digital electronics class using the Basys3 FPGA

 To use, enter [# #;# #] over PUTTY.
-Due to resource limitations I have kept it to 2x2 matrices.
+Due to resource limitations I have kept it to 2x2 matrices. the '#' takes integer inputs only from 0-9

-Uses Hestenes-Jacobi SVD algorithm.
+This singular value decomposition uses Hestenes-Jacobi SVD algorithm.